antrea-io/antrea/docs/api.md

   Custom Resource with the same `Spec` and `Labels` as the legacy one.
 * Any update to the `Spec` and / or `Labels` of the legacy Custom Resource will be reflected identically in the new Custom Resource.
-* Any update to the `Status` of the new mirrored Custom Rsource will be reflected back identically in the legacy Custom Resource.
+* Any update to the `Status` of the new mirrored Custom Resource will be reflected back identically in the legacy Custom Resource.
 * If the legacy Custom Resource is deleted, the mirrored one will be deleted automatically as well.
+* Manual updates to new mirrored Custom Resources will be overwritten by the controller.
-* If a legacy Custom Resource is annotated with `"crd.antrea.io/stop-mirror"`, the Custom Resource is ignored.
+* If a legacy Custom Resource is annotated with `"crd.antrea.io/stop-mirror"`, it will then be ignored, and updates to the corresponding new Custom Resource will no longer be overwritten.

 This gives us the following upgrade sequence for a client application which uses the legacy Antrea CRDs: